 For a fixed concentration level (as indicated by the transition from white to red), the variables in the () must be also fixed, so

 In the real world, the potato is also affected by it's long soak in brine- slightly browning and softening, and losing 5% of its weight a day.
-Clearly, other cellular chemicals are diffusing out into the water bath, faster than salt is diffusing back in.
+Clearly, other cellular compounds are entering the water bath (probably a combination of osmosis through cell walls, and diffusion via the now porous intercellular matrix.
+Both process can occur in parallel, depending on concentration).
 So the potato flesh no longer forms a uniform matrix for diffusion, as presumed by the error function equation.

 Still, the trajectory is roughly right, and the fit to a square root in time, tolerable: